caltechlibrary/make_match/README.md

   link_file         link_file is a csv KBART-inspired file.
 It requires
                     publication_title and title_url.
 Optional fields include
                     date_first_issue_online,date_last_issue_online,
-                    abbreviation (separated by ; ), no_proxy (mark with 1 for
+                    abbreviation (multiple abbreviations separated by ; ) , no_proxy (mark with 1 for open access titles).
-                    open access titles).
-The date section, url, and proxy can be repeated.
+                    The date section and url can be repeated.

 optional arguments:
   -h, --help        show this help message and exit